bathos/Ecmascript-Sublime/README.md

 ## Remaining Work

  - I’d like to provide two themes with the definition package itself.
-One will be something tacky to show off the kinds of stuff you can do; the other will be something more usable.
+The first of these is ‘Excelsior,’ a kind of tacky attempt to demonstrate what can be done that I’ve grown very fond of as it matured.
+It’s (mostly) complete now.
+   Still, it’s probably a bit much for many users.
+So I intend to do a second more subdued theme.
  - The chunk of comment-delimited code starting at `assignmentExpression_NO_IN` is actually possible to generate as a build step.
 Doing so will reduce the chances of accidentally editing `assignmentExpression` without making the corresponding change in `assignmentExpression_NO_IN`.
-I’m not sure if this is worthwhile yet but it seems like a good idea.
+I’m not sure if this is worthwhile yet but it’s rolling around in my head.
- - Ecmascript Sublime Syntax introduces many scopes not in the original Sublime Javascript tmLanguage or JSNext or Babel Sublime.
-However it also lacks some scopes from these.
-While these divergences were usually deliberate, I would like to add ‘double’ scopes to certain elements to increase compatibility with existing themes that target Babel Sublime and JSNext.
  - A lot of the redundant-looking contexts exist for good reasons -- but not all of them.
-There should be a clean-up and consolidation phase for contexts, but more importantly, for patterns.
+There should be a clean-up and consolidation phase for contexts, but more importantly, for patterns (or more often, pattern components).

 ## Why Bother